-No. Nevada does not allow expungement of criminal or arrest records.
+No. The Silver State does not allow expungement of criminal or arrest records.
 Offenders can only apply to have them sealed.
 When they do, they will be virtually hidden from view on public records.
 Any criminal offenses that included a child or sexual abuse are not eligible for sealing ever.
 Offenders must wait ten years before applying for sealing with a felony.
 For misdemeanors, they must wait at least one year before applying to have their records sealed.
 For arrests that never resulted in charges, there is no waiting period.

 For the last year tallied, 2016, Nevada recorded 13,520 for violent crimes, 1,200 rapes, 4,974 robberies, 7,188 counts of aggravated assault, 12,500 burglaries, and 46,000 property crimes.
 Additionally, the state saw 24,645 thefts, 8,855 car thefts, 99 arsons, and 158 murders.

 The popular arrests for 2017 in Nevada was for All Other Offenses (except traffic) - 47,272, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Arson arrests - with only 59 crimes a year.

 |Stolen property; buying, receiving, possessing||166||1,681||1,847|

 |Weapons; carrying, possessing, etc.||171||1,885||2,056|

 |Drug Abuse Violations||741||8,923||9,664|